Farm to Food Pantry

 A collaboration for hunger relief and agricultural development

 Getting fresh produce into the emergency food system is an increasingly important part of hunger-relief efforts in communities across Washington.
-It also plays a critical role in meeting Results Washington goals for ensuring all Washingtonians are healthy, safe, and supported.

 We’ve compiled reports from previous seasons in our online RFH Produce Recovery Guide.
-Recommendations from previous pilot programs show that sites should consider creating contracts with growers, making payments before delivery (“seeds in the ground)”, and engaging multiple farms.
+Recommendations from previous pilot programs show that sites should consider creating contracts with growers, making payments before delivery (“seeds in the ground”), and engaging multiple farms.
 By taking these steps, the sites should be able to grow new relationships and strengthen the existing ones that they have with local farms.

 2017 Farm to Food Pantry

-Farms participating in F2FP 2016
+Farms participating in F2FP in 2017

-Food pantries receiving produce through F2FP in 2016
+Food pantries receiving produce through F2FP in 2017

-Pounds of healthy produce purchased/gleaned/donated
+Pounds of produce purchased/gleaned/donated in 2017

 Specific program models used (e.g. scheduled pre-harvest purchase vs. ad-hoc post-harvest purchase) will be determined by the host site and will be based on needs of the local hunger relief program.
 It is important that the host site creates a balance between increasing the availability of healthy produce for lower-income individuals, while also supporting local agricultural efforts.